-The large 1.8 inch colour screen, 176 x 220 pixels, enhances viewing, facilitating high-quality multimedia and entertainment.
+The 1.6 inch colour screen, 128x128 pixels, enhances viewing, facilitating highquality multimedia and entertainment.
 From standby, the phone features a user interface built on the "desktop" concept, which is widely used in many computer operating systems.
 From here, navigation between different main functions in the phone is done by selecting one of the 3D icons representing these functions.